wearebraid/vueformulate.com/docs/guide/theming/customizing-classes/README.md

 ## Class keys

 Manipulating classes on DOM elements requires targeting _which_ element you want to add/remove classes on.
-To allow for precise class targeting every DOM element is assigned an “element key” which can be used to [customize classes](#customizing-classes).
+To allow for precise class targeting, every DOM element is assigned an “element key” which can be used to [customize classes](#customizing-classes).

-In addition to “element keys” Vue Formualte also includes “state keys” that are used to describe a specific state of the input.
+In addition to “element keys”, Vue Formulate also includes “state keys” that are used to describe a specific state of the input.
 For example `hasErrors` is the state key for an input that is currently displaying an error.
 Classes defined with “state keys” are _additive_,